More accurate: rate how hard the set felt with RPE.

 Frequently Asked Questions

-E1RM estimates are based on the Tuchscherer RPE chart and may vary from your actual one-rep max.
+E1RM estimates are based on established 1RM formulas (and the Tuchscherer RPE chart in Advanced mode) and may vary from your actual one-rep max.
 Always use a spotter and proper safety equipment when lifting heavy weights.